team-friendo/signalboost/README.md

 Data flows through the application in (roughly) the following manner:

 * an application server controls several signal numbers, each of which acts as a "channel"
-* publishers and subscribers can interact with the channel by sending it commands in the form of signal messages. for example: people may subscribe and unsubscribe from a channel by sending a signal message to it that says "JOIN" or "LEAVE" (respectively). publishers can add other publishers by sending a message that says "ADD +1-555-555-5555", etc.
+* admins and subscribers can interact with the channel by sending it commands in the form of signal messages. for example: people may subscribe and unsubscribe from a channel by sending a signal message to it that says "JOIN" or "LEAVE" (respectively). admins can add other admins by sending a message that says "ADD +1-555-555-5555", etc.
-* when a publisher sends a non-command message to a channel, the message is broadcast to all subscriber on that channel
+* when a admin sends a non-command message to a channel, the message is broadcast to all subscriber on that channel
 * unlike with signal groups:
-  * the message appears to the subscribers as coming from the phone number associated with the channel (not the publisher).
+  * the message appears to the subscribers as coming from the phone number associated with the channel (not the admin).
   * subscribers may not see each others' phone numbers
   * subscribers may not respond to messages
 * unlike with text blast services:
   * messages are free to send! (thanks m0xie!)
-  * messages are encrypted between publishers and the application and between the application and subscribers (NOTE: they are decrypted and reencrypted momentarily by the application but are not stored permanetly on disk)
+  * messages are encrypted between admins and the application and between the application and subscribers (NOTE: they are decrypted and reencrypted momentarily by the application but are not stored permanetly on disk)
-  * publishers may send attachments to subscribers
+  * admins may send attachments to subscribers
 * notably: the list of subscribers is currently stored on disk on the signalboost server. if this makes you nervous, you can:
   * host your own instance of signalboost (see docs below)
   * register your desire for us to implement encrypted subscriber tables in the [issue tracker](https://0xacab.org/team-friendo/signalboost/issues/68)